Day-by-day eating plans for Edinburgh. weekend classics, family routes, vegan plans, on-a-budget editions.

 - Evening

-- Pre-dinner tasting at The Scotch Malt Whisky Society in The Vaults.
+- Pre-dinner whisky tasting at The Scotch Whisky Experience on the Royal Mile (open daily including Sunday).
 Dinner at Heron on Henderson Street from 19:30; the tasting menu showcases the best Leith produce.

-Edinburgh on a budget: world-class eating under GBP 15 a meal ★ 4.5
+Edinburgh on a budget: serious eating under GBP 15 a meal ★ 4.5

 Two days eating as well as Edinburgh's students, from Mosque Kitchen curry to Stockbridge Market Sunday stalls, all under GBP 15 a meal.